 - Registration for each campaign will begin around June – a new “Registration” channel will open in Discord then.

 - Each player will need to join a Coalition to take part.
 To register, post in the “Registration” channel in Discord stating which Coalition you want to join.

 - You’ll be added to the relevant Coalition group and gain access to the private Coalition-specific channels, where you can discuss and plan with your teammates during the campaign.

-- The campaign begins on 12th July 2023 and runs until 12th August, for a total of five turns (with each turn lasting a week).
+- Campaigns run for a total of five turns (with each turn lasting a week).
 Players have from Wednesday to Saturday each week to act and submit their reports as a coalition.

 - Each turn players can submit reports to aid their coalition.
 To submit a report, players should head to the ‘Submit Reports' page on the website, click the “Submit Report” link (which will take you to a Google Form page) and fill out the submission form.

 - There are four different report types available – Play, Writing, Hobby, and Other.
 Players are allowed to submit up to three different report types per turn.
 Definitions for each of the report types can be found below.
 If in doubt, ask!

 - Each coalition will be presented with Narrative Paths each turn – these represent the options available to the coalition during the turn, and are what players dedicate their reports to.
 When you submit a report, you will need to select which Narrative Path you want your report to count towards – basically, which course of action you wish to pursue.
 Generally, players in a Coalition will confer and discuss which Narrative Paths to dedicate their collective reports to in order to achieve a particular goal on behalf of their Coalition and Figurehead.

 For general Discord usage, Discord has a series of articles that might be useful HERE.